Update the Git repository automatically

 The script could be updated to create the bare repo if it doesn't already exist but it would need to know which permissions to change it to for redmine to read it so I didn't add this feature.

-#1 Updated by David Holm over 11 years ago
+#1 Updated by David Holm almost 12 years ago

 Note that the post-receive-redmine script is executed with the permissions of the commiter so that person has to have write access to the redmine bare repo in order for the git push to succeed.

 I have an "rnd" group where everyone in R&D belongs so I did:

 #3 Updated by Radomir Mladenovic over 11 years ago

 Thanks for the script!
 It's exactly what I needed.
 I still don't understand why push works but fetch called from the redmine repo doesn't (at it looks as a natural thing to do) but...
 I'm quite fresh with git.